Samagra-Development/Samagra-Website/src/pages/our-team/index.md

       Vijeeth holds a Bachelor's degree in Commerce from Kirori Mal College, University of Delhi.
-Before joining Samagra, he was leading a team at the Jitin Chawla Centre for Career Development focused on expanding access to foreign education and skill development in South Asian Markets.
+Before joining Samagra, he was leading a team at the Jitin Chawla Centre for Career Development focused on expanding access to foreign education and skill development in south-asian markets.

       A strong motivation to drive impact at the grassroots across a comprehensive range of development markers, combined with a deep-rooted interest for first-principle based problem solving, brought him to Samagra.